-(iii) Funds with a more concave flow-performance relationship will exacerbate the effect of fund presence on credit risk.
+(iii) A more concave flow-performance relationship will exacerbate the effect of fund presence on credit risk.

-In our empirical analysis, we take these model predictions to the data.
-Before doing so, we provide a discussion of the empirical relevance of some key aspects of our model.
+Before turning to our empirical analysis, we discuss the empirical relevance of some key aspects of our model.

 First, the model has only one firm.
 The discerning reader may wonder if, in reality, bond funds have diversified portfolios so that a default in one firm does not matter quantitatively to them.
 In our data, however, on average bond funds hold relatively concentrated portfolios of 66 firms, which contrasts with 173 firms for equity funds (see Table 1).
 Such a high concentration in portfolio holdings implies that, with a 40% percent recovery rate, a default in a single firm can result in a portfolio loss of over 0.9% and even higher losses if defaults are correlated across firms.